Looking for something? Type your question or keyword below.

 Please be aware that some locations may require a bill in order to make a payment or process a security deposit.
 Federal requirements limit the maximum payment amount at $2,500 per transaction.
 Use only authorized payment agents to facilitate timely payment posting!
 Many of our customers pay their bill directly to us or use a payment agent that we've authorized to collect customer payments.
 However, some customers have used bill payment services that do not have any arrangements with us to process payments.
 We cannot ensure that payments made through one of these unauthorized bill payment services will be forwarded to us in a timely manner or even ensure that payment will be forwarded at all.

 To protect yourself and your utility service, be sure to follow these steps:

 You can pay your bill using your credit card (Visa or Mastercard only) or by check using our automated system.
 No waiting required!
 If you wish to speak to a representative to pay by credit card, you will be transferred to our third-party vendor and a $2.75 handling fee per transaction will apply.
 Please call 1-888-301-7700 to pay your bill today.

-We accept payments by credit/debit card or electronic check on our secure website.
+We accept payments by credit/debit card (Visa or Mastercard) or electronic check on our secure website.
 You can conveniently log in to your MyUnitil account to pay, or alternatively, make a one-time payment without registering for an account.

 To mail in a payment, please address it to: